 If there is no selection, JetBrains Rider will comment the current line, or uncomment if the line is commented, and moves the caret to the next line.

 According to the Don't indent comments started at first column option, the comment will be added with or without the indent.
-You can configure this option for different languages separately, e.g. for C# it is on the page of JetBrains Rider settings Ctrl+Alt+S.
+You can configure this option for different languages separately, for example, for C# it is on the page of JetBrains Rider settings Ctrl+Alt+S.

 If there is a selection, JetBrains Rider will comment or uncomment all the lines that the selection spans.
 Even if a line is partly selected, the comment mark is inserted in the beginning of this line.

-An alternative way to uncomment any line comment is to set the caret on this line, press Alt+Enter and choose Uncomment.
+An alternative way to uncomment any line comment is to set the caret at this line, press Alt+Enter and choose Uncomment.

 Comment and uncomment with block comments